When Inequality is Good

 Here, choice paralysis rears its gorgon head.
 Which choice is the right choice?
 Most Westerners alive have experienced this on Netflix, scrolling through film after film unsure of what they should spend their time on.
 This is an arbitrary decision, dwarfed by the goliath decisions of everyday life.
 What class should you take?
 What career should you choose?
 What person should you marry?
 Should you have children?

 One way to ameliorate this paralysis and the pain inflicted by overflowing choice is by process of elimination.
 If I’m choosing a career field to get into, I’m going to look at myself, see that I’m 5’9”, 28 years old, have terrible knees, and immediately rule out a career in basketball.
-These unequal aspects, extrinsically unequal to professional NBA players, are relieving
+These unequal aspects, extrinsically unequal to professional NBA players, are relieving.

 The anxiety induced by a constant flood of potential options is assuaged, in part, by a process of elimination aided by unequal aptitude.